Product documentation Docs

 Procedure

-1. Navigate to Workflow > Activity Definitions.
+1. Navigate to All > Workflow > Activity Definitions.

 2. Select a workflow activity, such as Approval - User.